Center for Cognitive Neurology Research

-As a member of a consortium of designated Alzheimer’s Disease Centers of the National Institutes of Health and of the Parkinson’s Foundation, our center provides clinical resources to its investigators to speed up development of more effective treatment and psychosocial management strategies for Alzheimer’s disease and Parkinson’s disease.
+As a member of a consortium of designated Alzheimer’s Disease Research Centers of the National Institutes of Health, our center provides clinical resources to its investigators to speed up development of more effective treatment and psychosocial management strategies for Alzheimer’s disease.

 Brain Donation Program

 Brain donation at the time of death is the most important and generous gift that a patient with Alzheimer’s disease or a related dementia disorder can give.
 Examining brain tissue is the only method by which a definitive diagnosis of Alzheimer’s disease or other dementia can be made.
 The results offer family members information they may use when planning their own futures.
 Studying brain tissue also provides scientists with valuable information in their quest to unravel the mysteries of these disorders, giving them the opportunity to improve treatment and ultimately to find a cure.

 Making a brain donation is a selfless act of caring, compassion, and hope.
 Your gift is one that researchers value deeply.
 Please consider becoming a brain tissue donor and discuss this possibility with your family.

 Please be advised that your donor information will be kept confidential.
 If you would like more information or have any questions about our program, please call 212-263-6262 or email email@example.com.

 Current Graduate Students Interested in Brain Aging Specialization